AlexWhoDoes/bell_study/README.md

 ![getOrgList](https://github.com/AlexWhoDoes/bell_study/blob/master/img/orgList.jpg)
 Attention, it is mandatory to write parameters into body request.
 At least a request must have parameter "name".

-- POST request to save an organizations.
+- POST request to update an organizations.
 Address http://localhost:8888/organization/update

 Almost the same as for list of organizations but you can write some more parameters into body request.
 Example: